• +1-800-513-5423

 First Offense: 1st DWI/DUI conviction in the state of Kansas can result in 48 hours to 6 months incarceration, and a fine will be issued by the courts ranging from $750- $1,000.
 1st-time offenders will have their driver’s license suspended for a period of 30 days and be placed on restricted driving for up to 330 days at the discretion of the presiding Judge.

 Second Offense: 2nd DWI infraction will result in prison time of 90 days up to one year, second-time offenders must spend 5 consecutive days in jail before any reduction in sentence or probation is granted.
-People that get convicted of a second DUI in Kansas will have their license suspended for a period of one, year and a court-ordered interlock device placed on the primary vehicle for one year.
+People who get convicted of a second DUI in Kansas will have their license suspended for a period of one, year and a court-ordered interlock device placed on the primary vehicle for one year.
 Fines for a 2nd DWI in Kansas range in cost from $1,250 up to $1,750.

 Third Offense: 3rd DWI conviction will result in a prison sentence between 90 to one year, third-time offenders are not eligible for early release until at least 90 days are completed.
 If you get three DUI convictions in Kansas, you can expect that your license will be suspended for a year and after the suspension period, an interlock device will be installed on your vehicle for a period of up to one year.